IPAM Internals

 -l butler.butlerlabs.dev/tenant=my-cluster

-# View allocation details
+# Allocation details

-# Check which pools a provider uses
+# Which pools a provider uses

-kubectl get providerconfig harvester-prod -n butler-system \
+kubectl get providerconfig <name> -n butler-system \

 -o jsonpath='{.spec.network.poolRefs[*].name}'

-# View pool events (capacity warnings, allocations, GC)
+# Pool events (capacity transitions, allocations, GC)

 kubectl get events -n butler-system \